Hello to all our current and future members across Australasia! It is with great excitement that I step into the role of President from 2016-2018.

 Australasian Association for Engineering Education

-The 2015 Executive Committee
+The 2017 Executive Committee

 The Executive guides the direction of AAEE and undertakes the day-to-day operations of the Association.
-The Executive consists of 12 members - 9 elected by the membership, one nominated by the Australian Council +of Engineering Deans and one nominated by Engineers Australia and the Chair of the next Conference Organising Committee, and the Institute of Professional Engineers New Zealand.
+The Executive consists of 9 members elected by the membership, plus representatives of aligned bodies including the Australian Council of Engineering Deans, Engineers Australia, Chair of the next AAEE Annual Conference Organising Committee, and the Institute of Professional Engineers New Zealand.
 Office bearers are elected from within the Executive.
 The executive is elected by a vote of members at the annual general meeting held during the AAEE annual conference each year.

-Leadership (President, vice-president, and past-president)
+- Leadership (President, vice-president, and past-president)

 - Excellence and Education